shipdocs/bastion-firewall/README.md

   </a>
 </p>

-# Douane Firewall - Production Outbound Firewall for Linux
+# Douane Application Firewall for Linux

 **🔒 Take Control of Your Outbound Connections**

 Douane is a **production-ready** application firewall that gives Linux users the same outbound connection control they had on Windows.
 It intercepts **every** outbound connection attempt and lets you decide which applications can access the network.

+> **Latest Updates:**
+> - ✅ Rules now persist automatically in learning mode
+> - ✅ Control panel stays open when stopping/restarting firewall
+> - ✅ Real-time mode updates in status display
+> - ✅ Full-featured control panel for managing all aspects of the firewall

 ## 🎯 The Problem